 - Literacy Instruction (Reading endorsement included)

-All programs teach basic research skills and techniques; focus on research in emerging policy, practice, and professional life; address contemporary issues, needs, and trends in education and psychology; provide supervised practicums in the area of specialization; and assist students in the development and application of a philosophy of Christian service.
+All programs teach basic research skills and techniques; focus on research in emerging policy, practice, and professional life; address contemporary issues, needs, and trends in education and psychology.
+We focus on improving your toolbox of resources to help the lives of children you teach.

 - Application deadline: Applications are accepted on a first-come, first-served basis provided space is available.
 You may take up to 12 credits before being admitted and have those courses apply towards the master’s program of study.